Tsimur88/Tsimur88.github.io/README.md

-# Tsimur88.github.io
-Test task for Junior Front-End Developer position.
+Here is my test task for Junior Front-End Developer position.